 The first of its kind in English, the Ramen Beast app was created to help global food fans access Japan's mindbogglingly deep world of ramen.
 There are as many as 10,000 ramen shops in Tokyo, with tens of thousands more scattered across the islands of Japan.
 Ramen Beast is a connoisseur's guide and an appreciation.
 The project strives to discover and celebrate only the best: legendary shops open for generations, new school innovators carrying the cuisine forward and the countless Japanese ramen chefs devoted to the mastery of their craft (no mass market chains).
 Many of the shops we feature are in remote, inconvenient locations.
-But they are among the best — and that's what we hunt.
+But they are some of the best— and that's all that matters.

 All content co-produced by Pendant Co.
 Ltd.